 The National Performing Arts Partnership Framework provides significant investment in Australian performing arts for the benefit of Australian audiences.

-The Framework is administered by the Australia Council, in partnership with all states and the Northern Territory.
+The Framework is administered by Creative Australia, in partnership with all states and the Northern Territory.
 With the new entrants joining, the investment provides ongoing support to 37 companies.

 The Framework was launched by the Australian and all state and territory governments in October 2019 to provide a cohesive and collaborative national approach to sustainable arts funding into the future and to guide effective decision making for the sector.